programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 3\.
 When the notebook opens, give it a new title at the top: "Transcribe handwriting and text with Microsoft Azure Cognitive Services.ipynb"

 4\.
 The code below will store your Key and Endpoint in an environment variable so that it can be accessed by the program.
 In Google Colab an empty text box or "cell" to write code in should be visible, if not click the "+ Code" button to add a new code cell.
 Copy the code below into a cell in your notebook.
-Edit line 7 to change "https://computer-vision-transcription-jhb.cognitiveservices.azure.com/" to the Endpoint URL you created in the section above.
+Edit line 7 to change `https://computer-vision-transcription-jhb.cognitiveservices.azure.com/` to the Endpoint URL you created in the section above.
+Line numbers are visible in Google Colab and noted in some program comments.

 ```
 import os